briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     6. _(6)_ Conduct a bingo session at any time during the eight-hour period between two a.m. and ten a.m., at any time during, or within ten hours of, a bingo game conducted for amusement only pursuant to Ohio R.C.
-[2915.12][ORC Section 2915.12], at any premises not specified on its license, or on any day of the week or during any time period not specified on its license.
+[2915.12][ORC 2915.12], at any premises not specified on its license, or on any day of the week or during any time period not specified on its license.
     Subsection (c)(6) of this section does not prohibit the sale of instant bingo tickets beginning at nine a.m. for a bingo session that begins at ten